Setting Up Proxy for Oracle Web Console Access

 42.15.1.42:8080

-- If you register a forward setting on the internal proxy and connect, the network path is as follows.
+- When connecting by registering a forward setting on the internal proxy, the network path is as follows.

-In case of a network environment that passes through other separate security equipment
+If the network environment passes through other separate security devices

-If a separate security device is installed and used in addition to the proxy, you must provide the network/security administrator with the Samsung Cloud Platform Oracle Cloud web console connection diagram and proceed with the connection configuration work.
+When a separate security device is installed and used in addition to a proxy, you must provide the network/security administrator with a diagram of the Samsung Cloud Platform Oracle Cloud web console connection and carry out the connection configuration.
+Contact the internal network/security administrator for proxy settings.

 Apply for firewall registration

-If a firewall is installed in the customer’s network environment for external access control, you must register the proxy server on the firewall to use Samsung Cloud Platform.
-When applying for firewall registration, apply the information below.
+If a firewall is installed in the customer’s network environment to control external access, you must register the proxy server with the firewall to use Samsung Cloud Platform.
+When applying for firewall registration, use the information below.

 - Protocol/port: TCP/8080